George MacKay

 Early Life and Background

-George Andrew J. MacKay was born on 13 March 1992 in Hammersmith, London, to Kim Baker, a British costume designer, and Paul MacKay, an Australian working in lighting and stage management.
-He grew up in Barnes and has a younger sister, and his maternal family includes Irish roots through a grandmother from Cork.
+George Andrew J. MacKay was born in Hammersmith, London, to Kim Baker, a British costume designer originally from London, and Paul MacKay, an Australian working in lighting and stage management.
+He grew up in Barnes, a district in southwest London, alongside his younger sister.
+On his mother’s side, MacKay is of partial Irish descent; his maternal grandmother was from Cork, Ireland.

 Early Career (2002–2012)